 With its larger population, California should have more alcohol-related crashes than Texas.
 Yet there’s one very important difference between the two states.
 Texas has a large number of dry counties whereas California has none.

 Researchers studied alcohol-related traffic deaths in Texas over five years.
 Completely dry counties had over three and one-half times the number of deaths per capita than completely wet counties.
-Dry counties averaged 6.8 alcohol-related traffic deaths per 100,000 people, whereas wet counties had 1.9 deaths per 100,000 people.
+Dry counties averaged 6.8 alcohol-related traffic deaths per 100,000 people.
+On the other hand, wet counties had 1.9 deaths per 100,000 people.
 This, according to data from the National Highway Traffic Safety Administration (NHTSA).

 Texas receives extra federal funding to permit it to clamp down on drunk drivers.
 Also, it’s greatly increasing punishments in an effort to reduce DWI/DUI.

 Perhaps it should also eliminate one of the major causes of drunk driving deaths.
 That is, dry counties.

 There are reasons why dry counties have higher DWI deaths.
 Some researchers note that residents of wet counties most likely have shorter distances to travel between home and drinking venues.
 Others note that in dry counties people drive farther under the influence of alcohol.
 This, of course, increases their exposure to crashes.

 Also, people are likely to drink more when alcohol, is hard to get.

 It would appear that however well-intentioned, county alcohol prohibition does not prevent residents from consuming alcoholic beverages.
 But it does contribute to alcohol-related traffic deaths.
 It also deprives residents of tax revenues, profits, and jobs lost to wet counties.

 These are are a few of the studies showing that dry counties have higher DWI deaths.